 The home has 'No Smoking' policy.
 However, it is the residents' Smoking / Vaping home and we are aware how difficult is to give up a life-long addiction, and hence there are designated smoking areas.
 13 People who wish to smoke have a risk assessment and if necessary are supervised by staff who are smokers and undertake the task voluntary.
 The last inspection report states that the home is safe and more specifically in respect of: Safeguarding people from all forms of abuse and discrimination Staff recruitment, staffing levels and whistleblowing Risk assessment and safety (health and safety; fire safety) Safe premises and equipment Management of accidents and incidents Is the service safe?
-Infection prevention and control Management of medicines The manager undertakes an annual audit of all aspects of the service Inspected and rated Nursing Home Care Quality Commission 14 Care Quality Bendigo Nursing Home inspection summary COC carried out an inspection of this care service on 02 June 2016.
-This is a furnishy of what we found.
-Overall rating for this service Good @ is the service safe? is the service effective? is the service caring? s the service responsive? e service well-led?
+Infection prevention and control Management of medicines The manager undertakes an annual audit of all aspects of the service Inspected and rated Good Nursing Home Care Quality Commission 14 Care Quality CQC is the independent regulator of all health and social care in England.
+We are given powers by the government to register, monitor and inspect all health and care services.
+Kindcare (UK) Ltd Bendigo Nursing Home Inspection summary CQC carried out an inspection of this care service on 02 June 2016.
+This is a summary of what we found.
+Overall rating for this service Good Is the service safe?
+Is the service effective?
+Is the service caring?
+Good Is the service responsive? the service well-led?